matthewtanner/cbuoy/README.md

-# ndbc-c
+# ndbc-cpp
-NDBC buoy data gathering library in C
+NDBC buoy data gathering library in C++

 See the NDBC Web Data Guide below for details on txt, spec and cwind data this library provides.